agarh16/HabitTracker_Habitat/README.md

 ## Usage

-After installing the packages,  requires start the program with:
+After installing the packages, go to the HabitTracker folder and type:
 ```
-python main.py
+python3 main.py
 ```
-and follow the instructions on screen.
+Follow the instructions on screen.

-## Tests
+## Test suite

-To run the tests you need to go to the test_project
+To run the tests go to the HabitTracker folder through your terminal and type:
 ```
 pytest .
 ```